Get more from your solar and battery

 Ancillary Services Support: A side effect of an imbalance between the energy supply and energy demand on the grid is a change in the frequency of the electricity on the grid.
 Significant frequency variations from the normal 50Hz can lead to issues across the grid.
 The grid operator has established markets to provide ancillary services to stabilise the frequency of the gird in times of need – these markets are called Frequency Control Ancillary Services (FCAS) markets.
 Your battery can provide these ancillary services via brief periods of automatic charging or discharging in response to grid frequency deviations, and in doing so it generates payments from these FCAS markets.

 What will happen during a blackout?

-With minimal disruption, the energy storage system will automatically back-up either your whole home or selected essential loads (depending on which circuits you have selected to be supplied and how many power phases are in your home).
-Some key features of energy storage system during a blackout include:
+With minimal disruption, the battery will automatically back-up either your whole home or selected essential loads (depending on which circuits you have selected to be supplied and how many power phases are in your home).
+Some key features of battery during a blackout include:

-- The ability for your solar PV system to continue generating energy to power your home and/or charge your energy storage system (only applicable for single phase solar PV inverters)
+- The ability for your solar PV system to continue generating energy to power your home and/or charge your battery (only applicable for single phase solar PV inverters)

-- In most cases you won’t notice the switch to using the backup power in the energy storage system
+- In most cases you won’t notice the switch to using the backup power in the battery

 What happens if you don’t use my battery?

 Our VPP Community Credits are not contingent on whether we use your battery.
 If we don’t use your battery, this will not impact the value of credits that you will receive over this period.